Al-Mukafih

 Al-Mukafih (meaning 'The Fighter' in English) was an Arabic-language communist weekly newspaper published from Casablanca, Morocco.

 History and profile

-Ali Yata was the head of Al Mukafih which was the organ of the Moroccan Communist Party.
+Ali Yata was the head of Al Mukafih, which was the organ of the Moroccan Communist Party.
 It was edited by Abdallah Layachi.

-The paper was published weekly until 1964 when it became a daily.
+The paper was published weekly until 1964 when it became a daily newspaper.

 The paper continued to be published after the Moroccan Communist Party had been banned in 1960.
-On 17 June 1961 the weekly was banned in Iraq due to its alleged attacks on the policies of the country.
+On 17 June 1961, the weekly was banned in Iraq due to its alleged attacks on the policies of the country.

-Several editions of Al Mukafih were seized by the government in mid-1964.
+Several editions of Al Mukafih were seized by the Moroccan government in mid-1964.
 The newspaper was finally banned on 31 October 1964 (on the grounds that the Moroccan Communist Party itself was non-existent).
-In March 1965 a new (supposedly independent) weekly newspaper was launched, al-Kifah al-Watani with Ali Yata as its editor.
+In March 1965 a new and nominally independent weekly newspaper was launched, al-Kifah al-Watani, with Ali Yata as its editor.